 Many years ago I saw a talk by the American photographer Duane Michals.
 Michals rarely works with a single image, preferring to create short sequences of pictures that question our conventional understanding of reality.
-Michals created a characteristically intense moment in his presentation when he repeated one word about seven times in a way that emphasised its essence: Now!
+Michals created a characteristically intense moment in his presentation when he repeated one word about seven times in a way that emphasized its essence: Now!
 Now!
 Now!
 Now!
 Now!
 Now!
 Now!

 For those few seconds I was entirely in the moment.
 It was an unforgettable experience.
 All this was long before Eckhart Tolle’s book The Power of Now: A Guide to Spiritual Enlightenment, but they highlight the same mode of consciousness.